 Email.
-Other than posts to Moodle, my primary method of communicating with you for general notices and points of interest will be via in-class announcements or by email to the class listserv.
+Other than posts to Moodle, my primary method of communicating with you for general notices and points of interest will be via email to the class listserv.
 Check your U of L email account on a regular basis, or have that account forwarded to your preferred email provider.
 Remember to do regular housekeeping of your U of L email account so that you do not miss important notices that relate to this course, due to a full mailbox.
-Occasionally you will also receive emails from the account "Memorandum, Department" regarding Extra Credit Participation (check that your junk/spam filter allows this account to send to your U of L account).
+Occasionally you will also receive emails from the account "Memorandum, Department" regarding Extra Credit Participation.

 Email Policy.
-Because I cannot verify the sender of any email that does not originate from a University of Lethbridge account, I will reply ONLY to messages sent from a "uleth.ca" account.
-Furthermore, I will not reply to an email that does not include the course name and topic of your email in the Subject line.
+Because I cannot verify the sender of any email that does not originate from a University of Lethbridge account, I will reply only to messages sent from a "uleth.ca" account.
+Furthermore, I will not reply to an email that does not include the course name and section (i.e., Psyc 1000A) and topic of your email in the Subject line.
 Your full name (as it appears on your registration) must be included at the end of your message.
 Adhering to this structure makes sending accurate replies and keeping track of correspondences much easier!
 Finally, I will not reply to email inquiries regarding basic course information that has been made available in class, has been posted on Moodle, is provided in this course outline, or if your email message is belligerent or disrespectful.